barbosac5/Election-Analysis/README.md

   - Raymon Anthony Doane received 3.1% of the votes with 11,606 number of votes -The winner of the election was:
   - Diana DeGette with the winning vote count of 272,892 votes  with a 73.8% of the vote.

 ## Challnege Overview
+  For this challnege, I was tasked with using a set of starter code to find out more information about the congressional election.
+The election commission requested additional information such as:
+  -The voter turnout for each county
+  -The percentage of votes from each county out of the total count -The county with the highest turnout

+## Challenge Results
+According to the extra data I was tasked in retireving, the results are as follows:
+  -The county with the largest amount of votes was the city of Denver with 82.8% of votes with 306,055 number of votes.

 ## Challenge Summary
+  Using the Challenge code, I believe it is also completely possible to use this format to retrieev data fir any election.
+With the proper modifications, we can use Python and more specifically this code, to gather data that can be used in any election from the local level to even a presedential election.
+One way this can be used in something like the presidentail election is to first retireve a new CSV file that can contain the election data for a presidental election.
+With the new CSV file we can upload it and change the varaible around as well as rename the multiple variables containing county information to "state" variable such as "state_votes" or "largest_state_turnout".